yusiZou/zalda/README.md

 ```

 ### Folium
 We use [Folium](https://pypi.org/project/folium/) to display data on maps.
-You can install the package by typing the following command in your Anaconda Prompt.
+The package can be installed by typing the following command in your Anaconda Prompt.
 ```
 pip install folium
 ```

 ### NLTK
 We use [NLTK](https://www.nltk.org/) to analyze the attitudes of Hillary toward different countries.
-You can install the package by typing the following command in your Anaconda Prompt.
+The package can be installed by typing the following command in your Anaconda Prompt.
 ```
 pip install -U nltk
 ```

 ### Wordcloud
 We use [wordcloud](https://amueller.github.io/word_cloud/index.html) to generate a wordcloud of keywords in Hillary's emails.
-You can install the package by typing the following command in your Anaconda Prompt.
+The package can be installed by typing the following commands in your Anaconda Prompt.
 ```
 conda install -c conda-forge wordcloud conda install -c conda-forge/label/gcc7 wordcloud
 ```

 ## 2. Research questions
-In this project we figured out:
+In this project we have figured out:
 - With whom does she communicate most?
 What are their positions?
 - What countries are mostly mentioned in the emails?
 - What topics does she discuss?
 - What is the time series relation between the global events and the emails?
 - Is her attitude positive or negative in the emails?
 How is her attitude to the other countries?

 ## 3. Dataset
 ### Original Dataset:
 We use the dataset on [Kaggle](https://www.kaggle.com/kaggle/hillary-clinton-emails).
 It contains four csv files:
 - `Aliases.csv` (~ 20kB)